Wallis Giunta

-Wallis Giunta (born 1985) is a Canadian mezzo-soprano opera singer and actress performing at leading theatres and opera companies around the world.
+Wallis Giunta (born 1985) is an Irish-Canadian mezzo-soprano opera singer performing at leading theatres and opera companies around the world.

 Early life and education

 Giunta was born in Ottawa to Colleen Wrighte and Michael Giunta.
 She has a brother, Macallan, and a sister, Marley.
 Giunta sang in the Ottawa Central Children's Choir from age 9 to 15, and began voice training with Charlotte Stewart in Ottawa at age 13.
 She attended Lisgar Collegiate Institute, and graduated from Glebe Collegiate Institute high school.
 At 17, she began her post-secondary studies in voice at The University of Ottawa, completing two years.
 She then transferred to The Glenn Gould School of The Royal Conservatory of Music in Toronto in her junior year, receiving her Performance Diploma (Voice) at age 21 and her Artist Diploma (Voice) at age 23.
 While a student, she achieved first place in the Royal Conservatory Orchestra Concerto Competition.
 She attended training programs at the Aspen Music Festival and School, the Ravinia Festival, the Internationale Meistersinger Akademie, the Georg Solti Accademia and the Banff Centre.
 She graduated from the Canadian Opera Company Ensemble Studio in 2011, and both the Metropolitan Opera Lindemann Young Artist Development Program and The Juilliard School Artist Diploma in Opera Studies in 2013.
 She has studied extensively with both Jean MacPhail in Toronto, and Edith Wiens in New York.